xleon/mobileapp/readme.md

 Please refer to [this document](https://github.com/toggl/mobileapp/blob/develop/docs/style-guide.md "Toggl Mobile's code formatting guidelines").

 We also have [an outline](https://github.com/toggl/mobileapp/blob/develop/docs/solution-outline.md "Toggl Mobile App Solution Outline") of the solution, so you can get an overview of what each project is responsible for.

+### Staging environment configuration

+[Install the certificate](https://github.com/toggl/mobileapp/blob/develop/docs/certificate.md "Certificate for staging") on your iOS simulator and your device.